shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 ### Angular LifeCycle Hooks

 There is a lifecycle of every service, component, directive and all in the angular app while compilation and with the lifecycle hooks we can manage the inputs and outputs and we can inhance the performance of the app.

+### File Reader in Angular

+We can read the files in the angular with the help of `FileReader()` api with javascript as like mentioned below.

+**Steps :-**

+- Declare file reader like `const reader = new FileReader()`
+- reader have two methods as like mentioned below.

+  - onload(fileObj) - Calls when reader completes the reading file.
+  - onerror(fileObj) - Calls when reader get some error.